 Harrison Liu analyzes the supply of apartments in within real estate investment market.
 If there is an oversupply, he disqualifies the market.

 Luke Weber also analyzes the supply of real estate in a market, using the factor “months of inventory.”
 Four to six months of inventory is bad, while six or more months of inventory is even worse.

 The number of apartments in a market can be found on the US Census site or on the local county auditor/appraisal site.
 In order to determine the current “months of inventory” factor, reach out to your real estate agent.

 6 – Local Regulations

-Something that some investors may forget to think about are the local regulations governing the real estate market.
+Something that some investors may forget to think about during their real estate market research is the local regulations governing the real estate market.
 But not Blaine Clark.
 As a note investor, he says local government processes and regulations trump the economic environment.

-So, prior to investing in a market, obtain a basic understanding of the local regulations governing the real estate market and how they positively or negatively affect real estate investors.
+So, prior to putting time and money into a real estate investment market, obtain a basic understanding of the local regulations governing the real estate market and how they positively or negatively affect real estate investors.